Nodeclipse/npm-proxy/README.md

 ## Problem addressed

-Registry as of May 20th 2013 is 44G of data in 30k projects.
-(Just navigate to <code>https://registry.npmjs.org/</code>)
+Registry as of Dec 2013 is 175G in 60k projects (Just navigate to <code>https://registry.npmjs.org/</code>), data grew 10x in 2013, and currently grows 10G per week.
+( In May 20th 2013 there 44G of data in 30k projects).
 Most development teams don't need 99% of those packages, but quick & reliable access to those being used.
 Current [recommendation to speed up access](https://github.com/isaacs/npm/blob/master/doc/cli/registry.md#can-i-run-my-own-private-registry) is clone Registry into new Repository (using continuous replication).